-As carefully as Adobe and prerelease testers check each release, Lightroom is now an incredibly complex program and it’s inevitable that bugs will slip through the net.
+As carefully as Adobe and prerelease testers check each release, the Lightroom cloud ecosystem and Lightroom Classic are now incredibly complex pieces of software and it’s inevitable that bugs will slip through the net.
 As a result, you’ve likely already found bugs in Lightroom – but who do you tell?
 How can you be sure it’s really a bug?
 And why don’t they all get fixed?

 The Feedback Forum